n-splv/nsds/README.md

 # nsds

-Stuff I use for daily DataScience tasks
+Stuff I use for daily DataScience tasks.
+The API is unstable.